mayank-goyal09/olympic-legacy-1976-2008/README.md

 > **"Data doesn't just record history—it reveals the invisible forces shaping human achievement."**
 > — *This dataset is a window into 32 years of dreams, discipline, and destiny.*

-If you're ready to explore the psychology of excellence, **dive into the data**. 🚀
+If you're ready to explore the science of excellence, **dive into the data**. 🚀

 ***